Why the emotional toll of cancer often starts after treatment

 • Developing additional coping skills for recurrence anxiety

 It can also be helpful to have support with a therapist for all the underlying habits, identities, and relationships which were a part of your life before a cancer diagnosis, and can come up again.
+Another “therapy truth” can be that stress tends to heighten existing concerns.

-What local support is available for Seattle survivors?
+• What local support is available for Seattle survivors?

 Additional emotional and wellness supports in Seattle (and often greater Washington) include: